All Episodes

 Computer matches keywords with phone numbers and so forth based on suspicions, based on some evidence that it needs to be monitored.

-And and then human beings take what the computers Narrowed down.
+And then human beings take what the computers narrowed down.

-A computer is not is not something that uh uh computer data mining, computers doing the work that they do, could not be considered the same thing as jack booted thugs opening your first class or book rate mail, reading your emails, or monitoring your telephone calls.
+A computer is not something that computer data mining, computers doing the work that they do, could not be considered the same thing as jack-booted thugs opening your first-class or book rate mail, reading your emails, or monitoring your telephone calls.

-The whole story is a trumped-up falsehood, and that's what's being amplified and uh carried forward.
+The whole story is a trumped-up falsehood, and that's what's being amplified and carried forward.

 I appreciate the call, Patrick.